Laser420/lighter_lwt_cli/README.md

 ## Support

 For issues or questions, please check the `llm_context.md` file for detailed technical information.
+Or have your AI assistant check that file, but make sure it doesn't hallucinate.